-- 1. The parameter and message strings passed through the AMI_parameters_in, AMI_parameters_out and msg arguments must not be enclosed in double quotes. - 2.
-Neither names nor individual values except for string literals may contain whitespace characters. - 3.
-Parameter name/value pairs are always enclosed in parentheses, with the value separated from the name by whitespace. - 4.
+- 1. The parameter and message strings passed through the AMI\parameters\in, AMI parameters out and msg arguments must not be enclosed in double quotes. - 2.
+Neither names nor individual values except for string literals may contain whitespace characters.

+- 3. Parameter name/value pairs are always enclosed in parentheses, with the value separated from the name by whitespace. - 4.
 A parameter value in a name/value pair can be either a single value or a list of values separated by whitespace. - 5.
 Parameter name/value pairs can be grouped together into parameter groups by starting with an open parenthesis followed by the group name followed by the concatenation of one or more name/value pairs followed by a close parenthesis. - 6.
 Parameter name/values pairs and parameter groups can be freely intermixed inside a parameter group. - 7.
-The top level parameter string must be a parameter group. - 8.
+The top-level parameter string shall be the root name and shall be a parameter group (not a parameter value or a parameter name/value pair). - 8.
 Whitespace is ignored, except as a delimiter between the parameter name and value. - 9.
 Parameter values can be expressed either as a string literal, Boolean literal (True or False), decimal number, or a floating-point number in the standard ANSI "C" notation (e.g., 2.0e-9).
 String literal values are delimited using a double quote (") and no double quotes are allowed inside the string literals.
 Empty string literals are denoted by two successive double quote characters. - 10.
 A parameter can be assigned an array of values by enclosing the parameter name and the array of values inside a single set of parentheses, with the parameter name and the individual values all separated by whitespace.